awsdocs/aws-net-developer-guide/doc_source/migration-v3.rst

 AWSClientFactory Removed
 ------------------------

-The :classname:`Amazon.AWSClientFactory` class has been removed.
+The :classname:`Amazon.AWSClientFactory` class was removed.
 Now, to create a service client, use the constructor of the service client.
 For example, to create an :classname:`AmazonEC2Client`:

 .. code-block:: csharp